The Different Types Of Schools And How To Choose The Ideal One For Your Child’s Needs

 Different Types of Schools

-Nearly all schools can be categorized into private or public, depending on their funding.
-Public schools are funded by the government, while private schools get their funds anywhere else.
+Depending on their funding, nearly all schools can be categorized into private or public.
+The government funds public schools, while private schools get their funds elsewhere.
 Here are the different types of private and public schools.

 Private Schools